GlebBatykov/theater/README.md

 Each actor can receive messages and handle them.
 To assign a handler to an actor to receive a message of a certain type, you can use the receive method in the actor context.
 Multiple handlers can be assigned to a message of the same type.

-An example of creating an actor class and at the start of assigning a handler for receiving messages of type String and int.
+An example of creating an actor class and at the start of assigning a handler for receiving messages of type String and int:

 ```dart